-In the world of eighty year old homes lived in by eighty year old people, there is only one sure way to get rid of a Smell.
+In the world of eighty year old homes lived in by other people, there is only one sure way to get rid of a Smell.
 Throw out the carpet, and paint every wall you can reach.
 Then find a ladder and paint all the rest (including the ceilings).

 I don’t care how many candles you light or how many gallons of febreeze you saturate the air with, getting rid of a capital “S” smell takes 100% commitment to banish the origin of it, even if that means peeling up stick-tiles from the basement bathroom that had a leaky toilet.
 (Ugh.
 Gag me.)